sony/esstra/util/README.md

 that attaches license information as a sort of feasibility study.

-To attach license information, you need to prepare an SPDX tag-value file with a minimum version of [SPDX 2.2](https://spdx.github.io/spdx-spec/v2.2.2/) file including `LicenseInfoInFile:` tags.
+To attach license information, you need to prepare an SPDX tag-value file with a minimum version of [SPDX 2.2](https://spdx.github.io/spdx-spec/v2.2.2/) including `LicenseInfoInFile:` (a scanner's *detected* licenses) and/or `LicenseConcluded:` (a reviewer's *concluded* license) tags.
 Some license scanners like [FOSSology](https://fossology.github.io/) and [ScanCode toolkit](https://github.com/aboutcode-org/scancode-toolkit) can generate such files.

+The two are stored in separate metadata fields: detected licenses go to `LicenseDetected` (a list) and the concluded license goes to `LicenseConcluded` (a single value).
+Keeping them apart lets a reader of the binary tell a scanner's guess from a reviewer's decision. `NOASSERTION` / `NONE` values are skipped.

 A typical usage is: